 Arrive at the airport for your flight to Pisa.
 On arrival we transfer by coach to Florence, where we stay for three nights, with breakfast, at the four-star Grand Hotel Mediterraneo.
-Access into the city centre couldn’t be easier, as the hotel enjoys an enviable position on the banks of the Arno River, close to Piazza Santa Croce.
-All rooms have air-conditioning, Wi-Fi, satellite television, safe and hairdryer.
-The hotel has a choice of international and Italian cuisine plus a lounge and American bar.
+For 2020, some departures will stay at the three-star Hotel Corona D’Italia.

 Today we discover Oltrarno, a charming and less-explored side of Florence south of the Arno River.
 We cross the Ponte Vecchio, the landmark bridge over the river, and walk through the medieval quarter of San Niccolò.
 We are mere minutes away from the old town centre, but San Niccolò’s remarkably preserved 13th-century walls, narrow cobbled lanes and charming yellow-hued buildings are reminiscent of a small Tuscan village.
 It’s a conducive environment for creative souls, evidenced by the many galleries, artists’ workshops and taverns.